 Dr Yohanan Kapah

-This lecture will focus on the biblical interpretation of Rabbi Yosef Hayyun, the last Chief Rabbi of Portugal in the generation before the expulsion from Spain.
-His commentary usually characterized by a close reading.
-But in his commentary on the Psalms, he deviates from his custom.
-One can see how his interpretation corresponds to a Jewish-Christian polemic about the "true Israel," the theological role of the Diaspora, and the Christian missionary activity.
+This lecture will focus on the biblical interpretation of Rabbi Yosef Hayyun, the last Chief Rabbi of Portugal in the generation before the Jewish expulsion from Spain.
+His commentary is usually characterized by close reading.
+However, in his commentary on the Psalms he deviates from his custom.
+One can see how his interpretation corresponds to a Jewish-Christian polemic about the "true Israel," the theological role of the Diaspora, and Christian missionary activity.

-In his introduction to his commentary, Hayyun says that at first, he thought of interpreting the books of the prophets on the order and only later to interpret the books of the Scriptures, but the need of the hour and the public's request caused him to deviate from his intention and interpret the Book of Psalms.
-In my lecture I will examine the influence of the Jewish-Christian polemic on the interpreter's agenda, and present Hayyun's interpretation as a case study.
+In his introduction to his commentary, Hayyun says that, at first, he thought of interpreting the books of the prophets in order and would only later interpret the Scriptures, but the need of the hour and the public's request caused him to deviate from his intention and interpret the Book of Psalms.
+In my lecture, I will examine the influence of the Jewish-Christian polemic on the interpreter's agenda, and present Hayyun's interpretation as a case study.